Iovesophy/Noodle-Timer/README.md

 # Noodle Timer
 This is kidding app...Hhhhh
-After Pour water , Cup noodle time counting helper...yeah :>
+After Pour water , It is can count noodle time watch helper...yeah :>

 ## Dependency
 macOS Catalina 10.15.6